-At the time, wrestling was a daily business, and two shows a day was common.
+At the time, wrestling was a daily business; two shows a day were common.
 With Fritz’s sons being in high demand and the top stars of World Class, he thought the creation of another Von Erich would help carry the load, and the idea of Cousin Lance was born.

 The newly released book "Lance by Chance: Wrestling as a Von Erich" tells the story of how an amateur powerlifter turned bodybuilder named Kevin Vaughan was discovered by World Class referee and booking agent, David Manning.
 That particular story is told here by Lance Von Erich from Chapter 1, “Being Discovered.”

 “Several months after David Von Erich died, I was golfing with my fiancée Candy and her father Jim at the Ditto Golf Course in Arlington, Texas.